zydou/arti/doc/dev/notes/hssvc-ipt-algorithms.md

 Is this true?
 If not, would recording *all* our IPT experiences lead to distinguishability ?

+Some of the persistent state is optional: for a persistent hidden service, we prefer to store this information, to improve resilience after service restarts.
+But we can work without it,
+for example when we are operating an ephemeral service.

 ## IPT selection and startup for a new HS, overall behaviour